DevMountain/react-assessment/README.md

 ### Summary

 In this assessment, we will add `axios`, `redux-promise-middleware`, and `react-router-dom` to the project.
-We are going to refactor `assessment 2` to hit an API instead.
+We are going to refactor `assessment 2` to hit an API instead for managing tasks.
 We are also going to create a `details` route that will show more details about a task.

 ### API Documentation